Target Field

 Regardless of which line you’re on, be sure to have your light rail ticket in hand when you disembark the train, as the transit police will check before letting you proceed to the stadium.
 See our notes below about “Paying Your Fare.”

-Buying a full-fare ticket will cost $2 per person and $2.50 during rush hour, but if you are only riding the light rail in the downtown sections (between US Bank Stadium and Target Field), the fare is only $0.50 per ride.
+Buying a full-fare ticket will cost $2 per person, but if you are only riding the light rail in the downtown zone (between U.S. Bank Stadium and Target Field), the fare is only $0.50 per ride.

 MSP Metro Blue Line Map